PhyuWaiLwin-Swan/countdown_game/README.md

 ## Features
 - **Random Letter Selection:** Players can choose vowels or consonants to form a set of nine letters.
 - **Countdown Timer:** A 30-second timer challenges players to form the best possible word.
-- **Word Validation:** Words are validated against a dictionary API to ensure correctness.
+- **Word Validation:** Words are validated against a dictionary list to ensure correctness.
+- **Longest Possible Word:**  The longest possible word from the set of nine letters will be displayed in an alert when the user submits their answer, along with the score.
 - **Score Tracking:** Player scores are calculated based on word length and saved in a local H2 database.
 - **View Scores:** Player can view their scores at the end of the game.